ashbyca/Xdrive/README.md

-# syslaunchers
+# Xdrive
-Various scripts to setup envrionments and autoexecute applications from the cli.
+Various scripts to setup tool envrionments and execute applications from the cli.

 ###### [Most of these scripts will require Wine to be installed - view instructions](https://gist.github.com/ashbyca/8f42156fc847fc07f56c7027e042a1cd)